24. januar 2000 - 19:17Der er

 Remarks

+When you use a system-modal message box to indicate that the system is low on memory, the strings pointed to by the lpText and lpCaption parameters should not be taken from a resource file, because an attempt to load the resource may fail.
 When an application calls MessageBox and specifies the MB_ICONHAND and MB_SYSTEMMODAL flags for the uType parameter, Windows displays the resulting message box regardless of available memory.
 When these flags are specified, Windows limits the length of the message box text to three lines.
 Windows does not automatically break the lines to fit in the message box, however, so the message string must contain carriage returns to break the lines at the appropriate places.

 If you create a message box while a dialog box is present, use the handle of the dialog box as the hWnd parameter.
 The hWnd parameter should not identify a child window, such as a control in a dialog box.
+Windows 95: The system can support a maximum of 16,364 window handles.

 Tak for hjælpen det virker perfekt, det var lige det jeg behøvede.